paulroho/DrawingThePyramid/README.md

 This project has two goals:

 * Provide an easy way to draw a test automation pyramid with proper proportions.
-* Provide a good example for doing property based testing in JavaScript.
+* Provide a good example for doing property based testing in JavaScript using [fast-check](https://www.npmjs.com/package/fast-check).

 ## Getting Started